• Skip to primary navigation

 These fluffy, moist and delicious steamed rice cakes are great for snacks, potlucks or dessert!

-• If rice flour is unavailable, you may use all-purpose flour or the ordinary rice soaked in water overnight then liquify the softened rice and the water in the blender to make a thick batter.
+• If rice flour is unavailable, you may use all-purpose flour or the ordinary rice like jasmine rice soaked in water overnight then liquefy the softened rice and the water in the blender to make a thick batter.

 • The consistency of the batter should not be too thick so that it will not become hard.
 If it is too thick, add more water.
 Also, make sure that it is not too thin which will make the puto soggy.